resourcepool/open-tm/README.md

 ### 5. Enable Script as telemetry screen
 Go to your Taranis settings and enable your telemetry screen.
 Congrats!

+# Any issues?
+Having trouble on your setup?
+Here's a few things to check before creating an issue:
+ * Check whether you have the latest version of the OpenTX Firmware (2.2)
+ * Make sure you have the "luac" option enabled on your firmware.
+Otherwise flash a new firmware on OpenTX Companion
+ * Make sure you have transferred the right files in the specific directories on your SD card

 # Contribute